 A modular structure enable you to focus your interests - you will gain a foundation in research methods.
 You can choose from a variety of options based on your own interests.

-Our academics - you are taught by researchers and academics who study these subjects are experts in their field
+Our academics - you are taught by researchers and academics who study these subjects and are experts in their field

 The structure of the programme is modular.
 To complete the course students are required to complete eight modules in the first two terms (four modules in the Michaelmas term and four others in the Lent term) and to submit a compulsory dissertation of between 10,000 to 12,000 words in the third term (Easter term).
 Some modules (law, economics and methods) are compulsory.
 In addition to those, students may choose from a selection of other optional modules on offer in the Department.
 These options include modules on environmental law, environmental economics, climate change and energy, sustainable urban planning, land policy, institutions and development, or real estate finance.
 Assessment of each module is by way of a written examination paper, project or essay work, or a combination of these methods.